Visual Sclerotherapy – Spider Vein Treatment

 Treating spider veins with injections via visual sclerotherapy has numerous benefits, which include:

 Speed: The treatment itself lasts only 15-30 minutes, making it easy to fit into your schedule.
-You’re able to return to your normal, daily activities immediately following visual sclerotherapy.
+You will be able to return to most of your normal, daily activities immediately following a visual sclerotherapy procedure.
+Although you are welcome to bring along a companion, most of our patients can easily drive themselves home.
+Sedation is not necessary.

-Comfort: Spider vein injections is an effective treatment option that causes no scarring.
-Due to its minimally invasive nature, you will leave our office with just a small bandage placed over the injection site.
+Comfort: Unlike surgical treatment, spider vein injections are an effective treatment option that cause no stitches or scarring.
+Due to its minimally invasive nature, you will leave our office with just a small bandage over the injection site.

-Safety: Because sclerotherapy for spider veins is performed without surgery, it is a low-risk, FDA-approved treatment.
-There is a slim chance of side effects, but they are usually minor.
+Safety: Because visual sclerotherapy treatment for spider veins is performed without surgery, it is a low-risk, FDA-approved option.
+As with any medical procedure, there is always a risk of side effects.
+If any occur following treatment, they are nearly always minor.

-Success: Visual sclerotherapy is a highly effective treatment option, and boasts a success rate of more than 80% to 90% for treating spider veins.
+Success: Visual sclerotherapy is a highly effective treatment option.
+This method boasts a success rate of more than 80% to 90% for treating spider veins.

 Risks and Side Effects of Visual Sclerotherapy

-As a spider vein treatment, sclerotherapy generally has few risks and is unlikely to cause any serious complications.
-However, pregnant women or women that are breast-feeding should wait until after delivery or after breast feeding to undergo sclerotherapy.
+As a spider vein treatment, visual sclerotherapy generally has few risks and is unlikely to cause any serious complications.
+However, it is not an appropriate treatment for everyone.
+Pregnant women or women that are breastfeeding should wait until after delivery or after breastfeeding to undergo visual sclerotherapy.

-Sclerotherapy can cause some minor side effects including:
+Visual sclerotherapy treatment can cause some minor, temporary side effects including:

 - Slight bruising